-- The surgeon cannot get negative margins (remove all the tumor) after multiple attempts by lumpectomy.
+- The surgeon can’t get negative margins (remove all the tumor) after multiple attempts by a lumpectomy.

 What to expect after lumpectomy

-Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.
+Women may choose a lumpectomy over a mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

-However, lumpectomy will change the look and feel of the breast.
-Because some tissue is removed, the breast may be smaller.
-There will also be a scar and some numbness.
+However, a lumpectomy may change the look and feel (sensation) of the breast.
+Because some tissue is removed, the breast may become smaller.
+There will also be some numbness and a scar.
 Ask your health care provider about products that might help reduce the appearance of the scar.

-Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
-It can further shrink the breast and change its texture or make the breast feel firmer.
+Radiation therapy (usually given after a lumpectomy) can also affect the look of the breast.
+It may:

 The look and feel of your breast will continue to change during the first 1-2 years after surgery and radiation therapy.